CVLT Nation Interviews Jimbob Isaac

 Jimbob Isaac: I felt that Taint had reached it’s creative limits, as well me being stifled by our intrinsic inability to tour.
 Rehearsals and writing were becoming slow again, after our busiest and most productive period, from the writing of ‘…Nova Roma’ to ‘Secrets & Lies’.
 The guys were focusing on home life, while I wanted to keep the momentum up that we’d gained.
 I also wanted closure on the Taint entity, and to create a new period in my life.
 I think the risk in of itself, was one I had to take.
 To keep ploughing the same, frustrating path would have been like creative suicide.
 No matter how tough the gamble has been, it was worth it.
 Believe me, I’ve undergone some deep personal changes and gone to some dark places, but I will always stand by my decision to make such a big change.
 I don’t think Mastodon have changed direction in any drastic way, I think that they’ve forged a steady and progressive path throughout their career.
 I think that their direction makes sense, and personally I’m a fan of what they do today, as well as their back catalogue.

-While I’ll have to disagree with you on Mastodon, I must say I really respect a musician like you, who’s willing to risk almost everything for his chosen path.
+Ari Wilson: While I’ll have to disagree with you on Mastodon, I must say I really respect a musician like you, who’s willing to risk almost everything for his chosen path.
 I’ve got one more question about the transition here: In what ways exactly is Hark different to you from Taint?
-Like if you write a riff today, would it be challenging to tell if it would be used for Taint or Hark if the two bands coexisted?
+Like if you write a riff today, will it be challenging to tell if it’s to be used for Taint or Hark if the two bands coexisted?

 Jimbob Isaac: Both Taint and Hark had/have a collective approach.
 Even if I brought the majority of riffs to the table in both bands, the bands as a whole were responsible for the arrangement and feel of each song.
 So, the difference lies in the fact that each band is it’s own separate entity.
 I can’t imagine both bands existing simultaneously, as I think I’m a one-band guy.